Ritesh18117/EX-Trojan-/README.md

 # EX(Trojen)
-It's a trojen which in target side shows a number guessing game but actually it a trojen which is spying the system.
+It's a trojen which in target side shows roll dice game but actually it a trojen which is spying the system.

 The trojen can do the stuffs like :